PHOENIX See: Memorial for former forced laborers

 Memorial and information center

 75 years after the end of the Second World War, an important place of remembrance is being created in Dortmund: on the cultural island on the western shore of PHOENIX Lake, a memorial will commemorate the history of forced laborers under the Nazi regime in Dortmund.
 The memorial and information site that has now been realized is based on a concept by former architecture student Pia-Laureen Emde from 2015.
-SHA proxy Marc Horstmeier was the lecturer at the time and was responsible for its realization on behalf of the City of Dortmund.
+SHA procurator Marc Horstmeier was the lecturer at the time and was responsible for its realization on behalf of the City of Dortmund.
 The sculpture has now been erected on site.

 In cooperation with the Steinwache Memorial, students from the Department of Architecture developed concepts for a memorial during the 2013 summer semester at Dortmund University of Applied Sciences and Arts as part of the “Constructing 3” course supervised by Marc Horstmeier.
 The aim was to create a sculptural spatial installation with utility value that goes beyond the classic memorial plaque and responds sensitively and appropriately to both the history and the present location and context.
 The search was on for an expressive place mark that would also serve as an information carrier.